 It’s not easy telling your home’s buyer about the flaws in your home.
-You worry if it could impact their decision to go forward with the contract.
+You might worry it could impact their decision to go forward with the contract.
 However, the state of Nevada requires you to disclose certain information, and not doing so could land you in legal trouble.
 Here are your obligations as the seller:

 Congratulations!
 All your hard work in staging your home, making repairs, and an endless parade of showings has finally resulted in a contract.
 But before the sale is finalized, you’ll need to clear a few more hurdles to ensure your buyer won’t back out.